Nextclade datasets

 Identify already downloaded dataset

-Navigate to the dataset directory and find a file named tag.json.
+Navigate to the dataset directory and find a file named pathogen.json.
 It contains information about the dataset: name, reference sequence, version tag and some other parameters.

 Run the analysis with the downloaded dataset